-The Luang Prabang morning is a wonderful place to find interesting and authentic food, mountains of fresh locally grown vegetables, and an abundance of snacks for breakfast.
+The Luang Prabang morning market is a wonderful place to find interesting and authentic food.
+Among the mountains of fresh locally grown vegetables, there are also an abundance of snacks for breakfast.

-In this article I am going to give you the details on what to do and what to eat at the morning market in Luang Prabang.
+In this article I am going to give you the details on what to do and what to eat.
+Read on to learn more for your next visit to the the morning market in Luang Prabang, Laos.

 Luang Prabang might be a World Heritage City, but I would vote for it as a UNESCO Food Heritage City as well.
-There are just so many interesting and new foods to try, and you’ll find so many of them at the morning market.
+There are just so many interesting foods to try, and you’ll find so many at the morning market.

 Wonderful breakfast snacks, relaxed and friendly vendors, and miniature mountains of jungle vegetables overflow fresh produce tables.

 Another great thing about the morning market is that it’s located right in the heart of old Luang Prabang, on the lanes surrounding Wat Mai, just off Sisavangvong Road.
-Many of the hotels and guest houses in Luang Prabang are in this area, so likely the market will be walking distance from where you stay (I really liked staying at Apple Guesthouse).
+Many of the hotels and guest houses in Luang Prabang are also in this area.
+Its likely the market will be walking distance from where you stay as well (I really liked staying at Apple Guesthouse).